sendgrid/docs/source/User_Guide/advanced_suppression_manager.md

 certain group.
 This means getting the right messages to your recipient's inbox, resulting in a stronger relationship with your recipients and a better sending reputation.

 {% anchor h2 %}
+Getting Started
+{% endanchor %}
+After logging in to your SendGrid account, click on the beta invitation banner at the top of the page Once in the beta SendGrid site, click on the clipboard icon on the left navigation bar and select "Advanced Suppression Manager."

+From here you can begin creating suppression groups to define the types of emails for which you would like your recipients to be able to opt out.

+And of course there's [Advanced Suppression Manager API endpoints]({{root_url}}/API_Reference/Web_API_v3/Advanced_Suppression_Manager/indexgi.html) for managing your groups and suppressions.

+{% anchor h2 %}
 Defining an ASM Group When Sending
 {% endanchor %}